 Prepare Your Home for Recovery

 While you’re recovering, you need to be comfortable and have all of your necessary items easily accessible.
 To keep yourself from wandering all over the house looking for what you need, dedicate a space in your home to be your Recovery Area.
 This should be a comfortable spot, like a couch or bed, and should be set up with pillows and blankets.
 Nearby, stock up on bottles of water and easy-to-eat snacks that don’t require refrigeration.
 Fill a basket with your medical supplies, medications, daily vitamins and supplements, and other essentials.
+Wear dark sunglasses to protect your eyes from the wind and for sun protection if for some reason you need to go out.
 Set out appropriate post-operative clothing, such as loose-fitting or button-front tops and pajamas.
 With these must-have items in place, your recovery can be a relaxed, stress-free experience.
 You’ll be able to focus on exactly the right thing: healing your body.

 Schedule Your Eyelid Surgery Today